poliorcetics/named-arguments-rfc/04-other-languages.md

 missed.
 If you find that is the case, please signal it to help improve this section.

-Languages that have direct support for named arguments will not be listed in the other categories, even if they fit in them
+Languages that have direct support for named arguments will not be listed in the other categories, even if they fit in them.

+Source: [Rosetta code]

 ## Structured records